davidechiego/QMnotes/README.md

 Alessandro Gori,
 Marco Pompili

-Last but not least, we thank all our lecturers, Prof. Ettore Vicari and Prof. Vincenzo Alba, for their work and inspiration.
+Last but not least, we all thank our lecturers Prof. Ettore Vicari and Prof. Vincenzo Alba, for their work and inspiration.